matanrotgolz/matanrotgolz.github.io/README.md

 # `my_static_portfolio`
 Hey!
-This is my first ever website the I build totally by my self!
+This is my first  website that I built totally by myself!
 The website is built using HTML,CSS and JS.
-THis si a very simple website.
+THis is a very simple website.